cisco-open/stated-workflow/README.md

 as running in Stated-Workflow cluster.
 Stated-Workflows provides a "local cluster" option where you can test the _durability_ of stated workflows by unceremoniously "killing" the REPL and then restarting the workflow at a later time.

-## Workflow Steps
+## Workflow Step Logs
-Stated provides durability by defining the Step as the unit of durability.
+Stated Workflow provides durability by defining the Step as the unit of durability.
 A step is nothing more than a json object that has a field named 'function', that is a JSONata `function`
 ```json
 {